History of the Mediterranean region: Classical antiquity

-Two of the most notable Mediterranean civilizations in classical antiquity were the Greek city-states and the Phoenicians whose cities were also city-states.
-The Greeks spread to the shores of the Black Sea, Southern Italy (the so-called "Magna Graecia") Gaul and Asia Minor.
-The Phoenicians spread through the western Mediterranean reaching North Africa and the Iberian Peninsula then beyond the Straits of Gibraltar.
-From the 6th century BC up to including the 5th century BC, many of the significant Mediterranean peoples were under Persian rule, making them dominate the Mediterranean during these years.
+Two of the most notable Mediterranean civilizations in classical antiquity were the Greek city-states and the Phoenicians, whose cities were also city-states.
+The Greeks spread to the shores of the Black Sea, Southern Italy (the so-called "Magna Graecia"), Gaul, and Asia Minor.
+The Phoenicians spread through the western Mediterranean to the northern Maghreb (present-day Morocco and Algeria), and the Iberian Peninsula, beyond the Strait of Gibraltar.
+From the 6th century BC to the 5th century BC, many of Mediterranean peoples were under Persian rule, making them dominate the Mediterranean during these years.
 Both the Phoenicians and some of the Greek city states in Asia Minor provided the naval forces of the Achaemenid Persian Empire.
 Persian dominance ended after the Greco-Persian War in the 5th century BC and Persia was crippled by Macedonia in the 4th century BC.
 The Odrysian Kingdom existed between the 5th century BC and the 1st century AD as the most important and powerful thracian state formation.

 Persian period

-From the 6th century BC up to including the first half of the 4th century BC, many of the significant Mediterranean peoples came under Achaemenid Persian rule, making them dominate the Mediterranean during all these years.
-The empire, founded by Cyrus the Great, would include Macedonia, Thrace and the western Black Sea coast (modern day southeastern and eastern Bulgaria), Egypt, Anatolia, the Phoenician lands, the Levant, and many other basin regions of the Mediterranean later on.
+From the 6th century BC to including the first half of the 4th century BC, many of the significant Mediterranean peoples came under Achaemenid Persian rule, making them dominate the Mediterranean during all these years.
+The empire, founded by Cyrus the Great, would include Macedonia, Thrace, and the western Black Sea coast (modern day southeastern and eastern Bulgaria), Egypt, Anatolia, the Phoenician lands, the Levant, and many other basin regions of the Mediterranean later on.
 Darius the Great (Darius I) is to be credited as the first Achaemenid king to invest in a Persian fleet.
 Even by then no true "imperial navy" had existed either in Greece or Egypt.
 Persia would become the first empire, under Darius, to inaugurate and deploy the first regular imperial navy.
 Both the Phoenicians and the Greeks provided the bulk of the naval forces of the Achaemenid Persian Empire, alongside the Cypriots and Egyptians.
 Full Persian dominance in the Mediterranean ended after the Greco-Persian War in the 5th century BC, and Persia eventually lost all her influence in the Mediterranean in the late 4th century BC following Alexander's conquests.